 Tree owners have a legal duty of care and must maintain their trees in a reasonably safe condition.

-Norfolk County Council is only responsible for trees growing on council property which includes adopted highway verges.
+Norfolk County Council is only responsible for trees growing on council property.
+This includes adopted highway verges.

-In almost all cases, trees that are next to roads and Public Rights of Way are the responsibility of the adjacent landowner.
+In almost all cases, trees that are next to roads and Public Rights of Way are the responsibility of the neighbouring landowner.

-We have also set up partnerships with the Forestry Commission, John Innes Research Centre, Tree Council, Suffolk County Council and the Woodland Trust to help with research into the disease, management and replanting.
-As part of this partnership we have provided the land to the Forestry Commission for 2 trial sites to identify resistance factors in young Ash trees at Strumpshaw and Dell Corner lane, Burlingham.
+We have set up partnerships with the Forestry Commission, John Innes Research Centre, Tree Council, Suffolk County Council and the Woodland Trust to help with research into the disease, management and replanting.

 The Food and Environment Research Agency help us to plan and analyse our ash dieback surveys.
 Using this evidence, we’ll be able to predict the impact of ash dieback and use our resources more effectively to manage the disease.

 Our tree safety management policy explains how we inspect and manage County Council-owned trees.